cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-blobless-advanced.md

 ::: tip

-If the update was successful, continue to [Get Started](/get-started) to jailbreak your device.
+If the update was successful, you may be able to continue to [Get Started](/get-started) to jailbreak your device.

 :::